 Carolina Yoga Company Advanced Studies Teacher Training, Carrboro/Chapel Hill/Durham, NC, and Online

-Carolina Yoga is the yoga school comprised of Carrboro Yoga, Durham Yoga, and Hillsborough Yoga in central North Carolina.
+Carolina Yoga is the yoga school comprised of Carrboro Yoga and Durham Yoga in central North Carolina.
 Our advanced studies 500-hour yoga teacher training is for teachers who have completed a 200-hour teacher training, either with us or elsewhere.
 In the program, you’ll deepen your understanding of yoga pedagogy, philosophy, and professionalism and sharpen your skills so that you can better serve your students and your community.
 Upon graduation, you’ll be able to register for the Yoga Alliance 500 RYT designation.

 Our 500-hour yoga teacher training program contains both required modules and electives.
+The required modules encompass everything instructors need to construct a well-designed and -executed class and to move toward a career or a side job as a teacher.
+Elective modules help you hone in on the right content for your class and work with special populations.
 You’ll finish with a thorough grounding in alignment, anatomy, and yoga’s transformative tools, while having freedom to explore in depth the special topics that most interest you.
-The required and elective modules are all offered numerous times over the five-year period of your enrollment, so you can choose to complete them at your convenience.
+The required and elective modules are all offered online or in person numerous times over the five-year period of your enrollment, so you can choose to complete them at your convenience.
 They do not need to be done in the order listed; choose the schedule that works for you.

 - Professionalism (media/legal/ethical) with Sage Rountree and Lies Sapp (18-hour weekend module, with online/mentorship alternative).